insecurityofthings/jackit/README.md

 ## How

-To use these scripts, you will need a [CrazyRadio PA adapter from Seed Studio](https://www.seeedstudio.com/item_detail.html?p_id=2104).
+To use these scripts, you will need a [CrazyRadio PA adapter from Seeed Studio](https://www.seeedstudio.com/item_detail.html?p_id=2104).
 You will also need to flash the firmware of the adapter using [Bastille's MouseJack research tools](https://github.com/RFStorm/mousejack).
 Please follow their instructions for updating the firmware before continuing.

 After installing the firmware, you can install JackIt via: